RohitChaturvedi05/demo-star-wars/README.md

 4. Testing

--   Achieve at least 80-90% code coverage, which can be achieved by writing unit tests for all components
+-   Achieve at least 85-90% code coverage, which can be achieved by writing unit tests for all components
--   Implement unit tests for all components
 -   Write E2E tests for key flows